steadylearner/blog/posts/Docker/How to use Docker commands.md

 Follow those commmands and install them all.

-Test node work with this.
+Test Node work with this:

 ```console
 $node